victortolbert/victortolbert.com/content/autotrader.md

 frameworks:
 ---

+# Autotrader.com

+Autotrader.com, Inc. is an online marketplace for car buyers and sellers, founded in 1997.
+It aggregates new, used, and certified second-hand cars from dealers and private sellers.
+The site also provides users with automotive reviews, shopping advice, and comparison tools for car financing and insurance information.

+---

 Assisted team in the creation of interface design standards, and provided guidance on web accessibility and usability.
 Skills Used: HTML, CSS, JavaScript (jQuery, Prototype), JAVA (JSP, JSF), CVS, Subversion, Rhythmyx
 • Prototyped vehicle research and compare tool user interface for usability testing.
 • Presented and demo’d prototype to an audience including the CEO, CFO and CIO.